-Care should taken when greasing metering unit shaft bearings.
+Care should be taken when greasing metering unit shaft bearings.
 One shot of grease every 100 hours is sufficient.
-Over greasing and using air operated greasing equipment can damage the bearing seals and shorten the bearing life
+Over greasing and using air operated greasing equipment damage the can bearing seals and shorten the bearing life

 It is advisable to check the wheel nut tension several times during the first day or two of operation until wheel nut tension is maintained.